ShubhamPatel12499/Trip_Advisor_Clone_website/README.md

 # TripAdvisor_clone

 This project is a team project of 5 members, Trip Advisor is an online traveling and hotel booking website.
 We built this cloning project
-Within 5 days and this is our first project during the Masai curriculum https://glittering-zabaione-8fa013.netlify.app/
+Within 5 days and this is our first project during the Masai curriculum. https://glittering-zabaione-8fa013.netlify.app/

 ## Features